Updated February 7, 2024

 USE AND SHARING OF PERSONAL DATA

-The Personal Data you provide and that we collect is used and processed by Girl Scouts of the USA and other entities who are involved by us in the operation of this site or who provide support for the Girl Scouts of the USA mission and programs, for general business purposes and for the purposes for which you provided the information.
+The Personal Data we collect is used and processed by Girl Scouts of the USA and other entities we involve in the operation of this site or who provide support for the Girl Scouts of the USA mission and programs, for general business purposes and for the purposes for which you provided the information.
 General business purposes are Girl Scouts of the USA membership activities, program participation, marketing, promotions, sales, merchandising, and fundraising activities and communications.
 The purposes for which you provide information includes, for example, our use of your Personal Data to process online transactions, purchases, and donations, facilitate participation in Girl Scouts of the USA programs, promotions and services, or process job applications.

-Your Personal Data is collected through, stored, and processed by us or our service providers in the United States of America or other countries that may not be your home country and that might not be deemed to provide protections equivalent to your home country.
+Your Personal Data is collected through, stored, and processed by us or our vendors in the United States of America or other countries that may not be your home country and that might not be deemed to provide protections equivalent to your home country.

-Girl Scouts of the USA is committed to providing a safe, secure, and fun online experience for children who visit our site.
-We are dedicated to safeguarding any Personal Data collected online and to helping parents and children have positive experiences on the Internet.
+Girl Scouts of the USA is committed to providing a safe, secure, and fun experience for children who visit our site or otherwise participate in our services.
+We are dedicated to safeguarding any Personal Data collected and to helping parents and children have positive experiences on and off the Internet.

 Children under the age of 13 may be able to make certain content such as user generated content visible to others or the public.
 This could include, for example, a webpage or parts of webpages operated by children that have been designed for group or public viewing.
 However, absent parental consent, children under 13 would be allowed to display only limited information such as a first name or unique user name or other information that does not allow for online contacting by third parties.

-Regardless of what information is displayed, parents can revoke their consent and ask that information about their children be deleted from the site by contacting our offices by phone at (800) GSUSA.4.U or via email.
+Regardless of what information is displayed, parents can revoke their consent and ask that information about their children be deleted from the site by contacting our offices by phone at (800) GSUSA.4.U or through our customer service form.
 To do this or to review Personal Data collected from children, we must verify the identity of the requesting parent.
 When a parent revokes consent, we will stop collecting, using, processing, or disclosing information from that child.
 To respect the privacy of parents, information collected and used for the sole purpose of obtaining verifiable parental consent or providing notice is not maintained in retrievable form by the site if parental consent is not obtained after a reasonable time.

 The Personal Data and other information collected from or about children under the age of 13 or otherwise may be collected by or shared with the child's Girl Scout Council and troop.
 To find contact information for the relevant Council with whom information may be shared, please visit our Council Finder.